The following is a review of Nightcrawler — Directed by Dan Gilroy.

-This is a character-driven story, and Gyllenhaal is the main reason to go and see this film – but it is also important to note that this film does have something to say for itself.
-The film presents social commentary on the way the news glorifies violence, as well as the way news stations estimates the monetary worth of different social classes.
+This is a character-driven story, and Gyllenhaal is the main reason to go and see this film, but it is also important to note that this film does have something to say for itself.
+The film presents social commentary on the way news glorifies violence, as well as the way news stations estimates the monetary worth of different social classes.
 This is explored, in part, via Bloom’s relationship with Nina Romina (played by Rene Russo), a morning news director.
-In what is an eerie conclusion to that ‘relationship,’ we see his footage in the background while Gyllenhaal’s piercing eyes meet the ones of Russo.
-She is captivated by him, he’s her dealer – and the footage is her drug – or rather, it’s what keeps her working.
+In what is an eerie conclusion to that ‘relationship,’ we see his disturbing footage in the background while Gyllenhaal’s piercing eyes meet the ones of Russo.
+She is captivated by him, he’s her dealer and the footage is her drug, or put plainly, it’s what keeps her working.
 It is incredible to watch Bloom climb the ladder of success — and to see him change in front of us — but it is also frightening to see where Russo’s yearning for graphic footage takes him.

 Jake Gyllenhaal has given a genuinely Oscar-worthy performance in this modern update on The King of Comedy and Taxi Driver, which also includes the most thrilling final act in any film released this year.
 This isn’t just an outstanding directorial debut, it is a masterpiece.

 A previous version of this review had a final score of nine out of ten, but, after having rewatched the film, the review was updated and the score was adjusted to a perfect score of ten out of ten.